A researcher in a white lab coat returns a fossil to a shelf in a row of compact shelving

 A New Scientific Research Hub

-We envision being the world’s leading center for Ice Age science and its relevance to our modern extinction and climate crises.
-The Samuel Oschin Global Center for Ice Age Research will be the intellectual core of La Brea Tar Pits, studying how ancient ecosystems responded to climate change and mass extinction, and what those lessons mean for us today.
+We envision being the world’s leading center for Ice Age science and its relevance to our modern climate and biodiversity crises.
+The Samuel Oschin Global Center for Ice Age Research will be the intellectual core of La Brea Tar Pits, studying how ancient ecosystems responded to climate change and extinction events, and what those lessons mean for us today.

 “There is no place on Earth like La Brea Tar Pits.
 It is fitting to honor my husband Samuel Oschin’s legacy by supporting science and research in the heart of Los Angeles, a city he helped to develop and shape,” said Lynda Oschin, Chairman of the Board and Secretary of the Mr. and Mrs. Samuel Oschin Family Foundation.
 “Sam and I started the foundation in order to inspire future generations by supporting organizations that deepen our understanding of the world around us.
 Through this work, I know the lessons of Ice Age Los Angeles will inspire countless scientists and young students here and globally.”